 Many students find that choosing a topic is a difficult step in the writing process.
 Brainstorming is a technique used in writing to create

-a number of topic ideas, and eventually narrow thoughts down to one topic.
+a number of topic ideas, and eventually narrow the choices down to one topic.
 However, if you are given a specific topic, it can also be used to break down that topic into subtopics.
-Either way, it is a simple way to get your jump start your mind!
+Either way, it is a simple way to jump start your mind!